✨ Sign Up for our People People Newsletter

 • Assume employees are receiving other job offers and proactively think about their salaries and the market value of their expertise.

-In Trevor’s case, his employer allowed him to work remotely, and he left Omaha for Seattle, but stayed on to continue to help the company grow.
+In Trevor’s case, his employer allowed him to work remotely, and he left Omaha for Seattle but stayed on to continue to help the company grow.

 Moments of Reflection